-The most visible figure in the Civil Rights movement, the Reverend Dr. Martin Luther King, Jr. is honored across the country annually on the third Monday in January with Martin Luther King, Jr. Day.
+This annual parade honors the most visible figure in the Civil Rights movement, the Reverend Dr. Martin Luther King, Jr. He is honored across the country annually on the third Monday in January with Martin Luther King, Jr. Day.
 Born January 15, 1929 in Atlanta, Georgia, the holiday falls close to his birthday.

 As chief spokesman of the movement to end racial discrimination in state and federal laws in the 1950s and 1960s, King organized several marches and peaceful protests.
 In 1963, he organized the famous March on Washington, which was memorialized in 2013 by President Barack Obama on its 50th anniversary.
 It was then that King delivered his famous "I Have A Dream" speech.